Chapter 23:

 Baby Magic 101

-Morning sunlight spilled across the tatami like warm syrup as Mutsuki slid open the classroom door.
-His hair was tied up neatly, his black and white coat at his Angelic Baby lolita coord crisp, his smile tired but hopeful.
+Morning sunlight spilled across the tatami like warm syrup as femme Mutsuki slid open the classroom door.
+His hair was tied up neatly to match his crisp black and white Angelic Baby lolita coord.

-Bracing himself, he placed his bag down, turned around, and was met with eight tiny faces lighitng up like a fireworks festival.
+He braced himself before turning around.
+He was met with eight tiny faces lighting up like a fireworks festival.
 All rushed in to tackle, rather, greet him, like they all did on his first day.

 He realized catastrophically late that trying to greet them all the same way was like trying to pet eight different time bombs.
 He got tackled backwards and they all fall into his soft fluffy barrier.

-While Mutsuki’s realization could be slow, but his powers aren’t.
-The only thing he can do is to adjust.
+The only thing he can do was to adjust.
 One personalized greeting per child.
 One ritual.
 One spark of belonging.

 ‘Line up!
 Let’s all greet each other in non-hazardous way, can we?’
 Mutsuki said as he stood up and picked each child up.